alixedi/pyconuk-2018-k8s/guide.md

     * Demonstrate using kubectl to interact with the Kubernetes API.

    Time limitations may mean you have to achieve some objectives after class.
+   All necessary steps for doing so are listed here, and all necessary files are included in the repository.

 3. Installation
     * Laptop requirements: